 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 6:12 h and the next high tide will be at 18:58 h.
-The only low tide of the day was at 12:19 h.
+In the high tide and low tide chart, we can see that the first high tide was at 5:23 h and the next high tide at 18:02 h.
+The only low tide of the day was at 11:39 h.

-The lunar phase is a First Quarter Moon.
-Today we have 11 hours and 48 minutes of sun.
-The solar transit is at 13:22 h and the length of time the moon will be visible will be 13 hours and 4 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 11 hours and 10 minutes of sun.
+The solar transit was at 13:25 h and the length of time the moon will be visible will be 12 hours and 23 minutes.

-The tidal coefficient today is 37, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 34 to end the day with a tidal coefficient of 33.
-The tide heights today are 0.4 m, -0.2 m and 0.4 m.
+The tidal coefficient today is 64 (average).
+At noon the tidal coefficient drops to 58 to end the day with a tidal coefficient of 53.
+The tide heights today are 0.8 m, -0.6 m and 0.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Santa Cruz de La Palma which is of 1.2 m and a minimum height of -1.1 m.

 The solunar fishing calendar in Santa Cruz de La Palma tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: